acejordin/SecretSanta/README.md

 Run again? [y]/n:
 ```

 Alex didn't get assigned someone, oh no!
 That happens sometimes, and the more conditions there are the more likely it'll happen, so just keep re-running it until everybody gets someone.
+If if keeps failing, then consider pruning the history or reducing the people in the `NeverMatchList`s.

+How does this happen?
+Quick example: say 3 people are in a group - `A`, `B` and `C`. `A` randomly chooses `B` and `B` randomly chooses `A`.
+Now `C` can't choose anyone, because `A` and `B` are already chosen.

 If there are any smart people reading this who know how to avoid this, let me know.
 I have one tweak in there to reduce the chances, but my graph-fu isn't good enough to eliminate it entirely.